 Jet ventilator therapy aimed at minimizing mean airway pressure and tidal volume should be used if pulmonary interstitial emphysema or a pneumothorax is present.

 For treatment of persistent pulmonary hypertension of the newborn (PPHN), inhaled nitric oxide is the pulmonary vasodilator of choice.
 Oxygen is also a potent pulmonary vasculature vasodilator.
 Phosphodiesterase inhibitors, including sildenafil and milrinone, are being increasingly used as adjunctive therapies for PPHN.

-Although primary management of air block syndromes (pneumothorax or pneumopericardium) is achieved by thoracic drainage tubes inserted by a neonatologist, a pediatric surgical consultation may be necessary in severe cases.
+Although primary management of air leak syndromes (pneumothorax or pneumopericardium) is achieved by thoracic drainage tubes inserted by a neonatologist, a pediatric surgical consultation may be necessary in severe cases.
 Therapy with fibrin glue has been shown to be effective in patients with a persistent air leak.

-Endogenously produced from the action of the enzyme NO synthetase on arginine.
+Clinical Context: Endogenously produced from the action of the enzyme NO synthetase on arginine.
 Exogenously inhaled NO is used in an attempt to decrease pulmonary vascular resistance and improve lung blood flow.
 It relaxes vascular smooth muscle by binding to the heme moiety of cytosolic guanylate cyclase, activating guanylate cyclase and increasing intracellular levels of cGMP, which then leads to vasodilation.

 Inhaled nitric oxide (NO) has the direct effect of pulmonary vasodilatation without the adverse effect of systemic hypotension.
 It is approved for use, if concomitant hypoxemic respiratory failure occurs.